The Terror (1920 film): Production

 The railroad scenes were filmed in the Jamestown, California area, and featured the steam locomotive Sierra No. 3 in its first of many movie appearances.
 The locomotive is shown in a publicity still for the film.

 During the filming, actors Billington and Cuneo first met, and they soon married.
 They divorced in 1925, and Cuneo committed suicide a few days later.

 Release

 The studio was Fox Entertainments.
 It was a five reel film, and was released in May 1920.
 Marketing slogans for the film included "The daredevil of the screen in a masterpiece of speed, stunts and thrills", and "A Drama of Daredeviltry and Romance".

 Reception

 A newspaper critic for the Kentucky New Era wrote in 1920:

 Tom Mix marks up another winner.
 Not only does the star hold his audience spell bound, but he has a photoplay that is a genuine "corker".
 "The Terror" is the story of the rush for gold in the Sierra Nevada mountains, and the picture, without question is the most thrilling Mix has done this season.
 Anyone who loves the great western outdoor life should not miss seeing "The Terror".

+Preservation

+With no holdings located in archives, The Terror is considered a lost film.